 The UIU Advantage

 Want a career that’s intellectually stimulating and in high demand—all while integrating your love for computers?
-In UIU’s Information Technology program, you learn web applications, networking, security systems and more from faculty with real-world expertise so you can graduate with the credentials and skills to implement and support the technology driving today’s successful businesses.
+With a degree in Information Technology (IT), you’ll learn web applications, networking, security systems and more from faculty with real-world expertise.

 Why Information Technology at UIU?